Group on Women in Medicine and Science (GWIMS)

 The GWIMS steering committee's primary functions are to plan and participate in the GWIMS Annual Meeting program, to address the needs of GWIMS members in terms of projects and products related to its mission, and to recommend AAMC policy and program directions relative to women in medicine.

-Women in Medicine Month
+Spotlights of Women in Medicine and Science

 AAMC Mailing Lists